Introduction to quantum groups: 13b. The skeleton

 (2) Regarding now the group duals, here everything is trivial.
 Indeed, when the group duals are diagonally embedded we can take $Q=1$, and when the group duals are embedded by using a spinning matrix $Q\in U_N$, we can use precisely this matrix $Q$. \end{proof}

 As explained in \cite{bpa}, it is possible to go beyond the above verifications, notably with some results regarding the half-classical and the free cases.
-However, there is no serious idea so far, in order to deal with the general case.
-See \cite{bpa}.
+We will be back to this in chapter 14 below, with a number of more specialized statements, also from \cite{bpa}, and which are for the moment conjectural as well, on the question of recovering the fine analytic properties of $G$ out of the fine analytic properties of its tori.